• Home

 1 Samuel 21:10-11

-What was this man of God doing running to the den of the enemy?
-When we are in distress our enemy always offers us and tempts us with something that appears to be relief, comfort or rest.
-In reality it is a trap; a path that we start down that leads us away from the Lord.
+When we are distressed, our enemy always offers us and tempts us with something that appears to be relief, comfort, or rest.
+In reality, it is a trap, a path we start down that leads us away from the Lord.
 We must recognize our error; stop!
 Turn around!
 And flee to the Lord.

 1 Samuel 21:12-15